Scroll to content

 Dosbarth Walnut (Y1/2)

-Welcome to Dosbarth Blossom's class page.
-In Dosbarth Blossom, Miss Pope is our class Teacher and Rowlands is our class Teaching Assistant.
+Welcome to Dosbarth Walnut's class page.
+In Dosbarth Walnut, Miss Pope is our class Teacher and Rowlands is our class Teaching Assistant.

 Here on our class page you will find all of the important documents you need, if you would like to see our learning in action please join our class Seesaw where we post daily.